One of the best fruits, Soursop fruit juice also known as graviola pulp is widely consumed for its sweet taste and flavos.

 Soursop Fruit Juice May Help In Managing Depression

-Soursop fruit juice possess antidepressants, which may help in managing depression disorders and improve your mood.
+Soursop fruit juice possesses antidepressants, which may help in managing depression disorders and improve your mood.
 It can also help you experience good sleeping hours.

 Glossman-Mitnik, Daniel & Prasad, Shashanka & Pradeep, Sushma & Shimavallu, Chandan & Prasad, Shiva & Syed, Asad & Egbuna, Chukwuebuka & Găman, Mihnea-Alexandru & Kosakowska, Olga & Cho, Wi & Patrick-Iwuanyanwu, Kingsley & Ortega-Castro, Joaquin & Frau, Juan & Flores, Norma.
 (2021).
 Evaluation of Annona muricata Acetogenins as Possible Anti-SARS-CoV-2 Agents through Computational Approaches.
 Frontiers in Chemistry.
 10.3389/fchem.2020.624716/abstract.